CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

-Oral:
+Oral: 50%

     NOT OPEN BOOK

-    The Oral will Contain:
+    The Oral Will Contain:
         - Explaining the concept and steps of an algo in a snippet of code given
-        - Expalining time and space complexity in snippet of code given:
+        - Explaining time and space complexity in the snippet of code given:
             - Big O
             - Big theta     (ALL BIG NOTATION WILL BE ASKED FOR EACH TIME AND SPACE)
             - Big omega